10 Best Bike Dash Cams for 2026: Top Picks

 • Additional Feature: 24h parking monitor; G-sensor emergency clip lock; supports up to 256GB (SD card not included)

 One-button operation works with gloves on, and the AKEEYO app handles OTA firmware updates, GPS route tracking, and wireless playback over 2.4GHz WiFi.
 A 24-hour parking monitor triggers automatically when the camera detects movement or vibration near the bike.
 Loop recording and a G-sensor protect critical clips from being overwritten.
 Note: the AKY-710Lite does not include a memory card.
 Pick up a V30-rated microSD (up to 256GB) before your first ride.
-At 270g and 7.5 hours of runtime, the AKY-710Lite delivers the longest battery life per gram of any recording camera in this roundup.
-A worthwhile investment for tourers who prioritize runtime and light weight over resolution.
+At 270g and 7.5 hours of runtime, the AKY-710Lite delivers the longest battery life per gram of any recording camera in this roundup — a meaningful advantage on routes that run all day from dawn to dusk.

 Pick this if: you go on multi-hour tours and need lightweight 2K recording with 7.5 hours of battery life and IP66 weather protection in a pocketable body.

-Factors to Consider When Choosing Dash Cam for Bike
+Factors to Consider When Choosing a Dash Cam for Your Bike

 Frequently Asked Questions